NYX1122/generate_distinct_colors/readme.md

 This package generates a specified number of visually distinct colors across the HCL color space using the `iwanthue` library.

-## License

-This package is proprietary software.
-All rights reserved.

-The use, copying, modification, and distribution of this software without the express written permission of the copyright holder is strictly prohibited.

-For licensing inquiries, please contact BoDee Angus at [contact information].

 ## Installation

 To install the package, run: